tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

 As we use the Keycloak of another openDesk instance to simulate your organization's IdP in this example, especially URL paths within the Keycloak might differ if you use different products.

-Please let us know about your experiences or differences you came accross.
+Please let us know about your experiences or differences you came across.

 ### Separate realm